 The review criteria are drawn from Minnesota statutes, language in the appropriation, and sound practices in administering grant programs with public funds.
-Notes about the criteria can be found within the Definitions section.
+Notes about the criteria can be found within Appendix F.

 Grants Office staff reviews are based on whether your proposal: